jarun/googler/README.md

 Shell completion scripts for Bash, Fish and Zsh can be found in respective subdirectories of [`auto-completion/`](auto-completion).
 Please refer to your shell's manual for installation instructions.

-In order to autocomplete queries (e.g. "git" may complete to "git stash", "github" and "gitlab"), you also need to install the `googler-completer` script to somewhere on your PATH.
-Autocompletion of queries is currently only supported in Zsh.

 ### Installing with a package manager

 - [AUR](https://aur.archlinux.org/packages/googler/)